ElliottjPierce/noiz/book/src/more-info/custom-types.md

 To make that output meaningful, use `AnyValueFromBits` or other functions in `rng`.
 If you are dividing floats that may be zero, see also [`force_float_non_zero`](https://docs.rs/noiz/latest/noiz/rng/fn.force_float_non_zero.html).
 Consider also differentiating the function analytically with calculus.
+Note also that many noise algorithms should be made generic over a `Partitioner` when possible.

 - Custom shapes:
 If you want to create uniquely shaped noise, you'll need a custom `Partitioner`, `DomainCell`, etc.